ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: The tag 'animatetransform' is disallowed validation error #5043
 * Fixed: Debug Warning Function get_magic_quotes_gpc() is deprecated #5035
 * Fixed: Debug Warning Trying to get property 'ID' of non-object #5046

-= 1.0.77.3 (27th May 2021) =
-* Improvements: Added Compatibility with WebP Express plugin #4357
-* Improvements: Added an option to allow users to upload and use local fonts on AMP #4264
-* Improvements: Added Muffin builder Pagebuilder Support in AMP Pagebuilder Extension #5015
-* Fixed: Fatal error when both Sassy Social Share and Optimize CSS are enabled #5032
-* Fixed: Issues with Megashop theme #5010
-* Fixed: Images not sanitized when added using Muffin Pagebuilder #5013
-* Fixed: Hide featured images on a single post if this is older than certain date #5018
-* Fixed: Getting AMP validation Error in Add Widget After Content plugin #5027
-* Fixed: Query Monitor not working on AMP pages #5025
-* Fixed: Full-size image is always preloaded for the featured image in Swift theme #5038

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)